 Even the best coffee maker requires regular cleaning cycles to stay in tip-top shape.
 Learning about different coffee maker cleaning methods will keep your appliance working for years to come.

 Using natural descalers is all the rage for eco-friendly folks with an affinity for coffee.
-A citric avid descaler recipe will work wonders if you don’t have the ingredients to clean your coffee maker with vinegar.
+A citric acid descaler recipe will work wonders if you don’t have the ingredients to clean your coffee maker with vinegar.
 The acidity of lemons cuts through mineral deposits with ease.

 If you don’t have access to natural ingredients, learning how to clean a coffee maker with dish soap is the natural next step.